Explore the resources below for support in engaging in and building skill sets for getting into graduate school.

 Where to Find Graduate School Preparation Resources:

-- Getting into Grad School (GiGS): Mentorship and resources supporting diverse UC Berkeley undergraduates in selecting, applying and enrolling in graduate school.
+- Getting into Grad School (GiGS)(link is external): Mentorship and resources supporting diverse UC Berkeley undergraduates in selecting, applying and enrolling in graduate school.

 - Ph.D.
-Admissions Bootcamp: Free online bootcamp series was developed specifically for underrepresented individuals considering graduate school, though it is open to all who may benefit.
+Admissions Bootcamp(link is external): Free online bootcamp series was developed specifically for underrepresented individuals considering graduate school, though it is open to all who may benefit.

-- Berkeley Career Engagement (BCE): Career guides and tips for applying for graduate school by field including medical, law and business.
+- Berkeley Career Engagement (BCE)(link is external): Career guides and tips for applying for graduate school by field including medical, law and business.

-- Cal Nerds Programs: UC Berkeley’s resource center for underrepresented STEM students offers several programs on preparing for graduate school.
+- Cal Nerds Programs(link is external): UC Berkeley’s resource center for underrepresented STEM students offers several programs on preparing for graduate school.

-- Firebaugh Scholars Program: Offers funding and mentorship for underrepresented students on completing a faculty-research project and applying for graduate school.
+- Firebaugh Scholars Program(link is external): Offers funding and mentorship for underrepresented students on completing a faculty-research project and applying for graduate school.

 Where to Get Support For:

-- Getting research experience: See our resource page on getting involved in research as an undergraduate.
+- Getting research experience(link is external): See our resource page on getting involved in research as an undergraduate.

-- Writing your Statement of Purpose: Watch this recorded workshop on demystifying the statement of purpose.
+- Writing your Statement of Purpose(link is external): Watch this recorded workshop on demystifying the statement of purpose.

-- Recommendation Letters: Review tips on requesting and getting good letters of recommendation.
+- Recommendation Letters(link is external): Review tips on requesting and getting good letters of recommendation.